dendronhq/dendron-site/vault/dendron.topic.special-notes.md

 A journal note is a self contained note that is meant to track something over time.
 Examples of journals include recording **workout sessions**, making **meeting notes**, and keeping a **mood journal**.

-To create a journal note, trigger a lookup and then click on the calendar icon.
+To create a journal note, trigger a lookup and then click on the calendar icon, or use the keybind "ctrl+shift+j"/"cmd+shift+j" (depending on operating system).

 <a href="https://www.loom.com/share/3c3ddc1dc63547cea8bf186bec31f71b">
 <img style="" src="https://cdn.loom.com/sessions/thumbnails/3c3ddc1dc63547cea8bf186bec31f71b-with-play.gif"> </a>